Zechiax/Modrinth.Net/README.md

 Library uses [NUnit](https://nunit.org/) for testing.

-- To run tests, you can use the `dotnet test` command
-- To run authenticated tests, you need to set the `ModrinthApiKey` secret for the test project.
+To run tests, you can use the `dotnet test` command.
+To run authenticated tests, you need to set the `ModrinthApiKey` secret for the test project.

-- You can do this by running the following command in the terminal, in the root of the project:
+You can do this by running the following command in the terminal, in the root of the project:

 ```bash
 dotnet user-secrets init --project .\test\Modrinth.Net.Test